-NOTE: ILL service will reopen on Monday, November 2 with a limit of one request per patron.
-Due to the COVID-19 outbreak, items may take longer to arrive and may be less available overall.
+NOTE: ILL service currently has a limit of one request per patron.
+Items may take longer to arrive and may be less available overall.

 Every library has to make decisions regarding what books to carry in their collection.
 If we don't have the materials you need, or if the item you're looking for in our collection is marked 'missing,' 'lost,' 'claims returned,' or 'long overdue,' we will be happy to set up an interlibrary loan for you.

 There is a small charge for items loaned between libraries, to cover the cost of shipping your request from one library system to another.
 You will need to pay this fee to pick up your item when it arrives:

 - $3.00 per book

 - $3.00 for 20 or more pages of photocopies